MIT-Emerging-Talent/ELO2_GREEN_AI/3_experiment/survey_form.md

 What is your native (first) language?

 English

 Spanish

 German

 Arabic

 Turkish

 Chinese

 Russian

 Other:

 How would you rate your English proficiency?

 Native speaker

-Fluent (C2 - can understand everything easily) Advanced (C1 - can understand complex texta) Intermediate (B1-B2 - can understand most everyday texts) Basic (A1-A2 - still learning)
+Fluent (C2 - can understand everything easily)

+Advanced (C1 - can understand complex text)

+Intermediate (B1-B2 - can understand most everyday texts)

+Basic (A1-A2 - still learning)

 What is your current Occupation or field of study?